lpotthast/cargo-leptos/README.md

 #
 # Optional, defaults 3001.
 Env: LEPTOS_RELOAD_PORT
 reload-port = 3001

+# The websocket protocol used by the reload server (only used in watch mode).
+# Allowed values are "ws" and "wss".
+# Switch to "wss" when you locally serve your site using HTTPS, as doing such will limit you to secure websocket
+# connections only (enforced by the browser).
+#
+# Optional, defaults to "ws".
+Env: LEPTOS_RELOAD_PROTOCOL
+reload-protocol = "ws"

 # The command used for running end-to-end tests.
 See the section about End-to-end testing.
 #